Arrow-right Camera

 By Jason Chatraw The Spokesman-Review

-BOISE — It’s been a decade since Idaho last appeared in the NCAA women’s tournament.
-But the Vandals are just one win away from returning after dispatching fifth-seeded Sacramento State 59-51 Tuesday afternoon in the semifinals of the Big Sky Tournament at Idaho Central Arena.
+BOISE – It’s been a decade since Idaho last appeared in the NCAA women’s tournament.
+Today the Vandals are just one win away from returning after dispatching fifth-seeded Sacramento State 59-51 Tuesday afternoon in the semifinals of the Big Sky Tournament at Idaho Central Arena.

-Despite the record-tying win, Idaho coach Arthur Moriera insists its not as meaningful as a 29th win would be.
+Despite the record-tying win, Idaho coach Arthur Moriera insists it’s not as meaningful as a 29th win would be.

 Clinging to a 47-46 lead early in the fourth quarter, Idaho held a scrappy Sacramento State team without a field goal over the first 8:30 while building a 10-point lead.
 The Vandals converted 10-of-12 free throws down the stretch to secure the win.